Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Both transistors have a high collector leakage current of 100nA at 25'C. Worst case is not given but a typical value of is 1nA given.
 It is likely that leakage current will double every 11'C to 7'C (at higher temperatures).
 This is not good but is what we have to work with at the moment.

-The PCB could now be ordered and any remaining parts.
-But there is risk.
+The PCB could now be ordered, and any remaining parts.
+But there is a risk.

 - Connect the base to 0V and wire a 3M9 between the collector and a 2V supply.